heistp/irtt/README.md

   and support unit tests
 - Add DSCP text values and return an error when ECN bits are passed to --dscp
 - Improve open/close process:
-  - Do Happy Eyeballs (RFC 8305) to better handle multiple address families and addresses
   - Make timeout support automatic exponential backoff, like 4x15s
   - Repeat close packets until acknowledgement, like open
   - Include final stats in the close acknowledgement from the server